Duolingo Max Review 2026: Is it worth it?

 Not really.
 While you can speak in Duolingo Max, it doesn’t score your pronunciation or tell you which specific words you’re mispronouncing.
 You’ll know if the AI understood you, but not if you said it well.
 For French learners, this is a critical gap since French pronunciation is so different from spelling.

-"Is Duolingo Max better than French Together?"
+“Is Duolingo Max better than Copycat Cafe?”

 “What if I just want to add AI conversation to regular Duolingo?”

 Smart strategy!
-Keep regular Duolingo (free or Super) and add:
+Keep regular Duolingo (free or Super) and add: - Free AI chatbots (see our chatbot comparison) - Or Copycat Cafe if you want pronunciation scoring + structure ($174/year)

 This gives you Duolingo’s gamification + better conversation practice for less than Duolingo Max.